Body Found In Burning Vehicle Near Disney World Mini-Golf Course

 — Daily Mail US (@DailyMail) August 18, 2018

 Along with this incident, Disney World in Florida has seen two other unfortunate incidents.
-Over a month ago, Inquisitr reported the death of a Disney cast member Juan Alberto Ojeda.
-He was found in the area near Disney’s Pop Century resort, and was an employee for the company.
+Over a month ago, the Inquisitr reported the death of a Disney cast member Juan Alberto Ojeda.
+He was found in the area near Disney’s Pop Century resort and was an employee for the company.
 Reports by Fox News say that he had become “trapped under a utility vehicle that jumped a curb.”

 A few days ago, another incident occurred outside Disney World, where a 61-year-old Harvest Power worker was killed in an accident.
-Inquisitr reported that he had become overwhelmed by the fumes and fallen into a vat of oil.
+The Inquisitr reported that he had become overwhelmed by the fumes and fallen into a vat of oil.
 While this did not occur directly on Disney property, many people have noted its proximity to the theme park.

 These are not the first incidents to occur near or on Disney grounds, but these past few months have marked a noticeable rise in accidents on or around the property.
 Disney has not released a statement regarding this issue, or on the death of the unnamed person in the burning vehicle.